This post contains affiliate links. I may receive compensation for transactions conducted through these links at no extra cost to you.

 SDIRA custodian companies can’t give financial or investment advice so the burden of research and due diligence rests entirely with the account holder.
 A similar onus exists for solo 401k participants.
 If you want help picking or managing your investments, you can always work with a financial advisor, one of the full service advisory companies I listed earlier, or another advisor well versed in self-directed retirement accounts.

 It is essential that anyone considering opening one of these accounts spend a significant amount of time learning more about them prior to opening one.
 Look for a company that is reliable, reputable, and experienced.
-Many of the companies offering these accounts provide educational resources on their websites, through webinars, and with in-person classes.
+Many of the companies offering these accounts provide educational resources on their websites or YouTube, through webinars, and with in-person classes.
 Tapping these free resources can be a good way to screen potential companies prior to opening an account.
 It is also helpful to talk to people, who have been using these accounts for a number of years already.

 Search at your library to see if there are any books on self-directed retirement accounts you can check out.
 One well-known book is Mat Sorensen’s The Self-Directed IRA Handbook.
 He has also created many informational videos about SDIRAs.
 Adam Bergman, president of IRA Financial Trust Company, wrote Solo 401(k) In a Nutshell and delves into the intricacies of both types of accounts on his podcast Adam Bergman Talks.